 A contemporary hotel for the curious, the explorers and those who thrive on new experiences.
 Functionally chic, this contemporary hotel overlooks the vibrant Princes Wharf that is home to a good array of dining, entertainment and shopping experiences.

-Travel north via Auckland’s iconic Harbour Bridge visiting the Reed Memorial Park.
-Here walk along an elevated canopy walkway through a remnant of the original kauri forests– some kauri trees are known to be at least 500 years old.
-Take in the picturesque Whangārei Falls formed more than 2 million years ago, before continuing to the Bay of Islands, a stunning region of 144 sub-tropical islands scattered through warm shallow waters and bays abundant in natural wonders and marine life.
+Travel north via Auckland’s iconic Harbour Bridge to visit Reed Memorial Park.
+Here, walk along an elevated canopy walkway through a remnant of the original kauri forests – some kauri trees are known to be at least 500 years old.
+Take in the picturesque Whangārei Falls, formed more than 2 million years ago, before continuing to the Bay of Islands – a stunning region of 144 subtropical islands scattered through warm shallow waters and bays abundant in natural wonders and marine life.
 Regarded as the birthplace of New Zealand, the Bay of Islands is rich in both Māori culture and early European history.
-You are welcomed to the Waitangi Treaty Grounds, to learn the story of Waitangi including the signing of the 1840 treaty between Māori tribes and British settlers; the magnificent meeting house; the interactive and contemporary museum; and the war canoe (waka).
-Next, take a ferry to the seaside village of Russell spending the next two nights at the historic Duke of Marlborough Hotel.
+You are welcomed to the Waitangi Treaty Grounds to learn the story of Waitangi, including the signing of the 1840 treaty between Māori tribes and British settlers; the magnificent meeting house; the interactive and contemporary museum; and the war canoe (waka).
+Next, take a ferry to the seaside village of Russell, spending the next two nights at the historic Duke of Marlborough Hotel.

 Your accommodation: Duke of Marlborough Hotel, Russell (or similar)